franciszver/cohort3_challenge2/doc/NEXT_STEPS.md

 4. Try to sign in with test credentials
 5. If login works → try sending a message
 6. Success! 🎉

+## ✅ Build Readiness

+**Your codebase is now ready for EAS build!** All critical blockers have been fixed:

+1. ✅ **Amplify v6 Migration Complete** - No more v5 imports
+2. ✅ **Subscription Service Migrated** - Real-time messaging uses v6 syntax
+3. ✅ **Assets Created** - All required app icons and splash screens exist
+4. ✅ **Git Cleaned** - Auto-generated files removed from tracking

+**Remaining before first build:**
+- Configure backend (Step 1-2) - Runtime config, not build-time
+- Run `amplify codegen` (Step 3) - Generates GraphQL operations

+The EAS build will now **pass** even without backend config.
+The app won't work at runtime until you complete Steps 1-3, but the build itself will succeed.

 ## 🐛 Troubleshooting